DIY and Crafts

 Materials Required:

-Pink craft paper, glue, scissors, marker.
+Pink craft paper, glue, scissors, and a marker.

 Procedure: